Nadia Murad: from jihadist slave to Nobel laureate | AFP - This kiji is

 Like thousands of Yazidis, Murad was forcibly married to a jihadist, beaten and forced to wear makeup and tight clothes -- an experience she later related in front of the United Nations Security Council.

-"The first thing they did was they forced us to covert to Islam", Murad told AFP in 2016.
+"The first thing they did was they forced us to convert to Islam," Murad told AFP in 2016.

 Shocked by the violence, Murad set about trying to escape, and managed to flee with the help of a Muslim family from Mosul.